Gunner Olszewski: Early life

 Olszewski was born in Alvin, Texas, to Eric and Collette Olszewski.
 He graduated from Alvin High School, where he played football, where he set school records for tackles and interceptions, and baseball; He has two brothers: one older and one younger.

 College career

 Olszewski played for the Bemidji State University Beavers in Bemidji, Minnesota, a Division II school, as a cornerback.
-In his 2015 freshman season, Olszewski was named Northern Sun Intercollegiate Conference Newcomer of the Year.
-Olszewski won Defensive Player of the Year in the Northern Sun Intercollegiate Conference as a senior in 2018.
+In his 2015 freshman season, Olszewski was named Northern Sun Intercollegiate Conference (NSIC) Newcomer of the Year.
+Olszewski won Defensive Player of the Year in the NSIC as a senior in 2018.
 He also returned punts and held for field goals and extra points.